 Speaking of workouts, if you really want to get your blood going, try out a new fitness class together, like yoga, Pilates, or cycling.
 If you can't make it to an actual studio, there are tons of virtual fitness classes you can do together.
-Dance classes are always fun for couples, too, and you'll all feel refreshed and more energized from the endorphin rush.
+Dance classes are always fun for couples, too, and you may all feel refreshed and more energized from the endorphin rush.

 Rent Paddle Boards